-“England’s most rock’n’roll hotel” is a real one-off, featuring extravagantly themed rooms inspired by pop culture and pin-ups.
+“England’s most rock’n’roll hotel” in Brighton is a real one-off, featuring extravagantly themed rooms inspired by pop culture and pin-ups.
 There’s a fifties-style boudoir, a pop art “modrophenia” room featuring bedside tables made from scooters, and even a twin room styled as Lord Vader’s Quarters, complete with light sabre, Darth Vader costume and Star wars DVDs.

-This classy designer hotel is set in what was a Victorian prison, part of the Oxford Castle complex.
+This classy designer hotel in Oxford is set in what was a Victorian prison, part of the Oxford Castle complex.
 Rooms – which take up three cells, knocked through – are nothing short of glamorous, featuring contemporary bathrooms and hi-tech gadgets.
 Head through to C wing for bigger mezzanine suites.

 Cornwall doesn’t get much ritzier than this, a slice of Mediterranean-style luxury with bright, sunny colours and a yacht and speedboat available to guests in summer.
 There’s even a fabulous restaurant, too.